pratyushojha04/Durga-furnitures/DOCS/api_documentation.markdown

-# Durga Furniture API Documentation
+# Durga Handicrafts API Documentation

-This document outlines the API endpoints for the **Durga Furniture** application, a web-based furniture store built with FastAPI, MongoDB, and Cloudinary for image storage.
+This document outlines the API endpoints for the **Durga Handicrafts** application, a web-based furniture store built with FastAPI, MongoDB, and Cloudinary for image storage.
 The API supports product management, user authentication via Google OAuth, and order processing.
 All endpoints are prefixed with `/api`.

 ## Base URL
 ```